Dress Code and Etiquette on Court

 2) Warm up courteously – it’s an opportunity to prepare and warm up the body for a game with your opponents rather than to demonstrate all your winning shots!

 3) Keep your side of the playing area clear of balls – it’s generally the net player’s responsibility to scoop up net balls quickly so as not to interrupt the server’s concentration and to feed the server with balls, where possible.

 4) The onus is on the server to keep the score – it helps if the server call out the score prior to each service, thereby avoiding having to debate each point at a later stage if both parties loose track of the score.

 5) Be gentle in sending back the balls to the server between points – it’s not an opportunity to practice that blistering backhand which might hit an unsuspecting opponent or ricochet intrusively off the back fence onto the next court.

 6) Foul language and shouting – well, what can we say; it’s generally offensive, off-putting and really doesn’t improve your game.
 Luckily, it’s a rare occurrence at Grasshoppers.

-8) Foot faulting – generally a self-monitoring exercise, unless you keep arriving at the net in an impossible record time after each service – at which point someone might just comment!
+9) Foot faulting – generally a self-monitoring exercise, unless you keep arriving at the net in an impossible record time after each service – at which point someone might just comment, you cannot claim a point!
 If in doubt, adopt your normal servicing stance and take a good step back.